A Brief History of Vampires & Werewolves in Ireland & the United Kingdom (and Some of Europe)

 Vampires are present in mythology, folklore, legends, and fiction around the world, going back much further than in Ireland and the UK.
-The 2004 DVD release of The Lost Boys included a special feature titled “A World of Vampires” that was researched and narrated by my husband, Will Klein.
+The 2004 DVD release of The Lost Boys included a special feature titled “A World of Vampires” that was researched and narrated by my husband.
 It is not particularly in-depth, but is worth watching for Alan Griswold’s art that accompanies it.

 Vampire Myths from Around the World, and What They Have in Common